 - Getting feedback for steady improvement

-This is a different experience from walking around and being a tourist!
-It means immersion, looking for opportunities to see things from an alternate perspective.
-During the workshop, you will review each other’s work, give each other feedback, and provide gentle critique, all with the expert guidance and coaching from Tom and Sam.
+During the workshop, you will review each other’s work and give each other supportive feedback, with expert guidance and coaching from Tom and Sam.
 A group presentation at the end of the week will give you an opportunity to showcase your best work and select a theme, if you choose.

 This is a walking expedition!
 Instruction will include both formal group discussion and a learn-as-you-go organic, flexible format.